Your browser is out of date

-Chronic fecal incontinence often causes profound emotional distress leading to social withdrawal and isolation.1 The InterStim™ Therapy for Bowel Control Prospective Clinical Study demonstrates that Sacral Neuromodulation for Bowel Control delivered by the InterStim system is safe, effective, and may offer your patients improved quality of life.2,3
+Chronic fecal incontinence (FI) often causes profound emotional distress leading to social withdrawal and isolation.3 Clinical studies demonstrate that sacral neuromodulation (SNM) delivered by the InterStim™ systems is safe, effective, and may offer your patients improved quality of life.1,2

-The InterStim Therapy for Bowel Control Prospective Clinical Study shows no unanticipated adverse device effects, no patient deaths related to the neurostimulator or therapy, and no surgical injuries during the test or implant procedures.2,3
+Clinical data using the InterStim™ systems for bowel control show no unanticipated adverse device effects, no patient deaths related to the neurostimulator or therapy, and no surgical injuries during the test or implant procedures.1,2

 For additional safety information, please refer to Indications, Safety, and Warnings.